khush-010/enfinity/README.md

 ---

-## 🏆 Team Enfinity
+## 🏆 Team normies

-Built with 🚀 during a 24-hour hackathon to push the limits of real-time semantic segmentation.
+Built with during a 24-hour hackathon to push the limits of real-time semantic segmentation.